IlyaGalyukshev/LAPE/README.md

 ### Language-Specific Neurons (`lape.py`)

 Identifies neurons in MLP layers that activate preferentially for specific languages.
 For each neuron the activation probability is computed per language, normalized, and scored by Shannon entropy.
 Low-entropy neurons with high activation probability are assigned to the corresponding language.

+For MoE architectures (e.g. DeepSeek V3), shared experts are tracked since they are active for every token.

 **Hyperparameters:** `TOP_RATE=0.01`, `FILTER_RATE=0.95`, `ACTIVATION_BAR_RATIO=0.95`.